Technique · Como · Lake Como

 Hand-Rolled vs Machine Pasta: The Real Difference

 The dough is the same.
 The technique changes everything.
-Here's what actually changes when you roll a sheet by hand vs feeding it through a pasta machine.
+Here’s what actually changes when you roll a sheet by hand instead of feeding it through a pasta machine — and why, in our cooking class, we always start with wood.

 Surface texture